cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/incus-agent-jail-recursive-ii-1-concepts.md

 ### Separation Of Static Intent And Dynamic Runtime State: Code-Only Runtime Packages

-Generator-first does not mean that everything is frozen into static YAML; it has also dynamic runtime behavior.
+Generator-first does not mean that everything is frozen into static YAML; the system also has dynamic runtime behavior.
 Some parts of the system are inherently dynamic: helper-side DNS and certificate handling, node-local child discovery and reconciliation, root-edge NAT64 and CLAT actions, and local child-profile materialization all need software that runs inside the live hierarchy.

 The durable declared shape and the live evolving state are treated as different things.

 * The static side contains the intended configuration: templates, metadata, rendered provisioning files, profile blobs, and versioned runtime artifacts with known hashes.
-* The dynamic side consists of: recursive naming merges, helper publication state, node-local child registries, local topology discovery, installed runtime release directories, and per-instance launch scratch are all live runtime products.
+* The dynamic side consists of recursive naming merges, helper publication state, node-local child registries, local topology discovery, installed runtime release directories, and per-instance launch scratch.
+  These are all live runtime products.
   > Concretely, these are things such as:
   >
   > - recursive naming merges: the currently merged naming view a node computes from its own local records and the exported views of its children